Everything That Happens To Your Vagina After You Give Birth

 Will I have to get vagina stitches?

-The American College of Obstetricians and Gynecologists notes that 53% to 79% of vaginal deliveries will include some type of laceration or tear.
+The National Childbirth Trust notes that it's common during vaginal deliveries to experience some type of laceration or tear, especially if it's the first vaginal birth.
 These are generally divided into four degrees of severity, according to Mayo Clinic.

 There’s first degree — which refers to tearing of the skin around the vaginal opening and the rectum.
 You may or may not need stitches for this, and you’ll usually heal within a few weeks.